-According to section 9 of the ICAL, the court is empowered to issue protective measures in aid of Cypriot or foreign arbitration proceedings either before the initiation of arbitration proceedings or while arbitration proceedings are pending.
+According to section 9 of the ICAL, the court is empowered to issue protective measures in aid of Cypriot or foreign arbitration proceedings, either before the initiation of arbitration proceedings or while arbitration proceedings are pending.
 The aim of such measures is mostly to protect the subject matter of the arbitration, but interim orders may also be issued in order to safeguard the possibility of execution of the arbitral award when this is issued (e.g. via Mareva injunctions).
 Section 3 explicitly states that section 9 of the ICAL also applies to foreign-seated arbitrations.
+Further, section 17] of the ICAL now provides that a court shall have the same power of issuing an interim measure in relation to arbitration proceedings, irrespective of whether their place is in the territory of this State, as it has in relation to proceedings in courts and the court shall exercise such power in accordance with its own jurisdiction and competence, taking into account the specific features of international arbitration.